-PO66 PO69 E66 E69 Lots are designed to: Reconfiguring a lot ensures that all new lots are of an appropriate size, shape and layout to allow for the siting of future buildings being a. minimise the risk from bushfire hazard to each lot and provide the safest possible located: siting for buildings and structures; b. limit the possible spread paths of a. within an appropriate development footprint; bushfire within the reconfiguring; b. within the lowest hazard locations on a lot; c. achieve sufficient separation distance c. to achieve minimum separation from any between development and hazardous source of bushfire hazard of 20m or the vegetation to minimise the risk to future distance required to achieve a Bushfire Attack Level (BAL) of more than 29 (as identified buildings and structures during bushfire under AS3959-2009), whichever is the events; d. maintain the required level of greater: functionality for emergency services and d. to achieve a minimum separation from any uses during and immediately after a retained vegetation strips or small areas of natural hazard event. vegetation of 10m or the distance required to achieve a Bushfire Attack Level (BAL) of more than 29 (as identified under AS3959-2009), whichever is the greater; e. away from ridgelines and hilltops; f. on land with a slope of less than 15%; g. away from north to west facing slopes.
-PO67 PO70 E67 E70 Lots provide adequate water supply and For water supply purposes, reconfiguring a lot infrastructure to support fire-fighting. ensures that: a. lots have access to a reticulated water supply provided by a distributer-retailer for the area; or b. where no reticulated water supply is available, on-site fire fighting water storage containing not less than 10,000 litres and located within a development footprint.
+Reconfiguring a lot ensures that all new lots are of an appropriate size, shape and layout to allow for the siting of future buildings being located:

+- a. within an appropriate development footprint; - b. within the lowest hazard locations on a lot; - c. to achieve minimum separation from any source of bushfire hazard of 20m or the distance required to achieve a Bushfire Attack Level (BAL) of more than 29 (as identified under AS3959-2009), whichever is the greater; - d. to achieve a minimum separation from any retained vegetation strips or small areas of vegetation of 10m or the distance required to achieve a Bushfire Attack Level (BAL) of more than 29 (as identified under AS3959-2009), whichever is the greater; - e. away from ridgelines and hilltops: - f. on land with a slope of less than 15%; - g. away from north to west facing slopes.

+Lots provide adequate water supply and infrastructure to support fire-fighting.